vertigo-web/vertigo/README.md

 Features
 --------------

-* **Virtual DOM** - Lightweight representation of JavaScript DOM that can be used to optimally update real DOM
+* **Reactive dependencies** - A graph of values and clients (micro-subscriptions) that can automatically compute what to refresh after one value change
-* **Reactive dependencies** - A graph of values and clients that can automatically compute what to refresh after one value change
+* **Real DOM** - No intermediate Virtual DOM mechanism is necessary
-* **HTML/CSS macros** - Allows to construct Virtual DOM nodes using HTML and CSS
+* **HTML/CSS macros** - Allows to construct Real DOM nodes using HTML and CSS

 See [Changelog](/CHANGES.md) for recent features.